Monarchy of Canada: Parliament (King-in-Parliament)

-All laws in Canada are the monarch's and the sovereign is one of the three components of the Parliament of Canada—formally called the King-in-Parliament—but the monarch and viceroy do not participate in the legislative process save for royal assent, which is necessary for a bill to be enacted as law.
+All laws in Canada are the monarch's and the sovereign is one of the three components of the Parliament of Canada—formally called the King-in-Parliament—but, the monarch and viceroy do not participate in the legislative process, save for royal consent, typically expressed by a minister of the Crown, and royal assent, which is necessary for a bill to be enacted as law.
 Either figure or a delegate may perform this task and the constitution allows the viceroy the option of deferring assent to the sovereign.

 The governor general is further responsible for summoning the House of Commons, while either the viceroy or monarch can prorogue and dissolve the legislature, after which the governor general usually calls for a general election.
+This element of the royal prerogative is unaffected by legislation "fixing" election dates, as An Act to Amend the Canada Elections Act specifies that it does not curtail the Crown's powers.
 The new parliamentary session is marked by either the monarch, governor general, or some other representative reading the Speech from the Throne.
 Members of Parliament must recite the Oath of Allegiance before they may take their seat.
 Further, the official opposition is traditionally dubbed as His Majesty's Loyal Opposition, illustrating that, while its members are opposed to the incumbent government, they remain loyal to the sovereign (as personification of the state and its authority).

 The monarch does not have the prerogative to impose and collect new taxes without the authorization of an act of Parliament.
 The consent of the Crown must, however, be obtained before either of the houses of Parliament may even debate a bill affecting the sovereign's prerogatives or interests and no act of Parliament binds the King or his rights unless the act states that it does.